zhwa/mlir-example/book/Chapter-04-Bufferization.md

 Key characteristics:

-**Immutability**: Once created, a tensor's values never change.
+Tensors are fundamentally immutable—once created, a tensor's values never change.
 Operations produce new tensors rather than modifying existing ones.

-**SSA (Static Single Assignment)**: Each tensor value has exactly one defining operation.
-You never reassign or mutate.
-This makes data flow explicit in the IR.

-**No aliasing**: Since tensors are immutable, two tensor values never refer to the same underlying storage.
-No pointer aliasing issues.

-**Optimization-friendly**: Functional semantics enable aggressive transformations.
-The compiler can reorder, fuse, or eliminate operations freely without worrying about side effects.
+They follow SSA (Static Single Assignment) semantics, where each tensor value has exactly one defining operation; you never reassign or mutate, making data flow explicit in the IR.
+Since tensors are immutable, there's no aliasing—two tensor values never refer to the same underlying storage, eliminating pointer aliasing issues entirely.
+This immutability makes tensors optimization-friendly: functional semantics enable aggressive transformations where the compiler can reorder, fuse, or eliminate operations freely without worrying about side effects.

 ### The MemRef Reality: Imperative Semantics